UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 python              3.11.4          he1021f5_0      pkgs/main
 ```

-You'll notice that I've abbreviated the list quite a bit with an ellipsis, but I
+You will notice that I have abbreviated the list quite a bit with an ellipsis,
-currently have access to a range of Python versions from 2.7.12 to 3.11.4.
+but I currently have access to a range of Python versions from 2.7.12 to 3.11.4.

 Now which Python version you install will heavily depend on the other packages
 and software that you intend to use within your environment.
-You'll need to take
+You will need to
-a close look at what Python versions the package that you want to use is
+take a close look at what Python versions the packages that you want to use are
 compatible with.

-At the time of writing this, the default installed with JupyterLab, Python
+At the time of writing this, the default Python version installed with
-3.10.12, would actually be the best option.
-It's usually a good choice to select
+JupyterLab, 3.10.12, would actually be the best option.
+It is usually a good
-one minor version older than the newest version of Python.
-This ensures a
+choice to select one minor version older than the newest version of Python
-broader level of compatibility with a range of packages.
-For many package
+(currently 3.11.4).
+This ensures a broader level of compatibility with a range
-maintainers, it can be quite a bit of work to update their code to make it
+of packages.
+For many package maintainers, it can be quite a bit of work to
-compatible with the latest minor release of Python, so we can account for this
+update their code to make it compatible with the latest minor release of Python,
-by using an earlier minor release.
+so we can account for this by using an earlier minor release.

-Today, I'm feeling a bit adventurous though, and I want to to see if I can
+Today, I am feeling a bit adventurous though, and I want to to see if I can
 install a newer version of Python in my `geog` environment.
-I'll run the
+I will run the
 following command to update Python to the latest version compatible with
 JupyterLab and all of its other dependencies.